-- 1. Water-dependent in-water structures, activities, and uses are not subject to the shoreline buffers established in this Program. - 2.
+- 1. Water-dependent in-water structures, activities, and uses are not subject to may be located within the shoreline buffers established in this Program, provided all impacts are mitigated to ensure no net loss of shoreline ecological functions. - 2.
 Projects involving in-water work must obtain all applicable state and federal permits or approvals, including (but not limited to) those from the U.S. Army Corps of Engineers, Ecology, Washington Department of Fish and Wildlife (WDFW), and/or Washington Department of Natural Resources.
-Where necessary, projects involving in-water work must also comply with the requirements of the Thurston County HCP, once adopted, or other applicable HCPs approved by the U.S. Fish and Wildlife Service (USFWS). - 3.
+Where necessary, projects involving in-water work must also comply with the requirements of the Thurston County HCP (Chapter 17.40 TCC), once adopted, or other applicable HCPs approved by the U.S. Fish and Wildlife Service (USFWS). - 3.
 Projects involving in-water work must comply with timing restrictions as set forth by state and federal project approvals. - 4.
-Protection of bank and vegetation. - a.
+Protection of bank and vegetation.

+- a.
 Alteration or disturbance of the bank and bank vegetation must be limited to that necessary to perform the in-water work. - b.
 All disturbed areas must be restored and protected from erosion using vegetation or other means. - 5.
 If at any time, any state water quality thresholds are exceeded as a result of in-water work, immediate notification must be made to any appropriate state or federal agency, e.g., Ecology, WDFW, National Marine Fisheries Service, U.S. Fish and Wildlife Service, etc. Affected tribes shall also be notified.
 Refer to Ecology for the most current water quality standards.